 In Ebnat-Kappel you can embark on a very special sensory journey.
 You will be guided along a circular path through the forest and green meadows and come across various stations.
 These stations deal with the topics of feeling, listening, looking, climbing and balancing.
 A little tip: There is a cozy barbecue area at the end of the trail.

 Globi has been one of the best-known children's book characters in Switzerland for ages.
 In the beautiful resort of Lenzerheide, you can meet him in person and go hiking on a great trail dedicated to him.
-In sunny Brunni you will find the special "Globis Alpine Playground".
-Here children can let off steam in the water world, the climbing landscape and many other play facilities
+In sunny Brunni Engelberg you will find the special "Globis Alpenspielplatz".
+Here children can let off steam in the water world, the climbing landscape and many other play opportunities.

 The barefoot trail leads through Val Lavizzara along the banks of the River Maggia.
 Over 500 meters, 18 exciting stations await you, which stimulate your senses in different ways.
 By walking barefoot you do something for your health and get a very special connection to nature.

 The Ibex High Trail at Lac des Dix is an exciting and informative themed loop trail.
 The trail takes about four hours and offers many exciting experiences for children as well.
 Information posts tell about flora and fauna, and the trail leads right through the realm of the ibex.
-With a bit of luck, you might even get to see some
+With a bit of luck, you will also get to see some.

-The Alperlebnisweg (Alpine Experience Trail) on the Lauchernalp brings its visitors closer to the former everyday life on an alp.
+The Alpine Experience Trail on the Lauchernalp brings its visitors closer to the former everyday life on an alp.
 There are 14 posts distributed along the trail.
 Here children can learn how milking and cheese-making work, which plants bloom in the area and how alpine farming influences the surrounding landscape.

 Embark on a special hike and immerse yourself in the traditional cheese making in La Gruyère.
 On the circular trail you walk from Pringy in the direction of La Loue to Moléson.
 Here you will get an insight into an alpine cheese dairy in summer.
 The route continues to Reyes Devant via the Chalet du Montgeron d'en Bas back to Pringy.
 A little tip: A visit to medieval Gruyères is ideal at the end of your hike.

-An exciting voyage of discovery around the world of chestnuts awaits you on the Chestnut Trail on Lake Walen.
-A total of more than 1850 sweet chestnuts grow in Murg.
+An exciting voyage of discovery around the world of chestnuts awaits you on the Chestnut Trail at Walensee.
+In total, more than 1850 sweet chestnuts grow in Murg.
 The trail also offers magnificent views of Lake Walen and the Churfirsten peaks.

 The beaver is the largest rodent in Europe.
 On the beaver trail along the Rhine you can explore the world of the beaver and learn a lot about the animals and their habitat.
 On the 4 km long trail you will find ten exciting information boards about the beavers and you can search for nail and footprints yourself.
 With a bit of luck, you might even get to see the animals at dusk.

 Böötle is one of the easiest and most fun summer activities in Switzerland.
-If you bring your own inflatable boat, you can go booeing on any river, but at your own risk.
+If you bring your own inflatable boat, you can go booeing on all rivers, but at your own risk.
 A particularly popular river for boating is the Aare.
 On the way from Thun to Bern you will find countless beautiful places where you can stop and enjoy a picnic.